coyotespike/coyotespike.github.io/_posts/2021-11-01-ArkResearch.md

 ### Further Business Model Considerations

 Biotech is "going virtual," leaving actual scientific capabilities in the hands of CROs.
 Ark Research is a bet in the opposite direction.
 By actually owning our own labs, we build the capacity to make our own bets on promising lines of research.
-And the more expertise we build in-house, across multiple longevity-related disciplines, the
+And the more expertise we build in-house, across multiple longevity-related disciplines, the more positive spillover we create for the science of aging.

+Let's also consider the possibility that an anti-aging drug *doesn't* get approved in the next decade.
+That could lead to the longbio equivalent of the infamous "AI winter," in which investors, burned by over-promising and under-delivering, declined to invest any more.
+In that case, Ark Research will continue to deliver services in the biotech space.
+Since we're supported by service delivery, we'll also be positioned to continue to sponsor longbio research.
+We'll be an ark to keep the dream alive for future generations of researchers.

 We'll also building a CRO consulting and project management business.
 Many thousands of CROs exist, with widely varying expertise, customer service and project management skills, and prices.
 Navigating this landscape is an art unto itself.
 This business will greatly ease this burden for nascent biotech startups.